WORK OF THE PROGRAM

 Each semester begins with an eight-day residency on the Goddard campus in central Vermont where students work with faculty advisors and other students to create an individualized study plan for the semester and participate in a wide range of residency activities, including workshops on sustainability topics and academic skills, and may include visits to local Vermont sites, farms, and businesses to see sustainability in action.
 After the residency, students work independently from home through regular one-on-one exchanges with a faculty advisor.
 Program faculty are actively engaged in their fields.
 They mentor students in both the theoretical and practical aspects of the study areas that students choose.

-BAS students address the same degree requirements, and engage in the same residency, semester work, and progress review processes as those in the Individualized BA Studies program, along with BAS-specific degree criteria.
+BAS students address the same degree requirements, and engage in the same residency, semester work, and progress review processes as those in the BA in Individualized (IBA) Studies program, along with BAS-specific degree criteria.

 Graduates of the BA in Sustainability have an unparalleled opportunity to design and implement a degree plan that will help them pursue their interests in sustainability while preparing for future vocational goals, graduate study and/ or volunteer activities.